Redox1223/component101/HumiditySensor/README.md

 # C0006-Humidity sensor

-## Introduction

-- A humidity sensor is a device that detects and measures the relative humidity of the air or the amount of water vapor present in gas mixtures.
+A humidity sensor is a device that detects and measures the relative humidity of the air or the amount of water vapor present in gas mixtures.
 It works by detecting changes that alter electrical current or temperature in the air.

 ## Image